kelihlodversson/kelihlodversson.github.io/_posts/2018-04-06-blitter-life.md

 Closing all windows will exit the application.
 If you want to experiment with other patterns, you will have to modify them in the source and recompile the application.
 Also note that you need an ST with a blitter chip.
-The code does not test for it and will most probably bomb out if you try to run on a machin without...
+The code does not test for it and will most probably bomb out if you try to run on a machine without...
 It may even bomb on a machine with one. ;)

 ## Downloads: